rkiel/full-stack-redux-tutorial/README.md

 It is generally a good idea in these state transformation functions to always morph the old state into the new one instead of building the new state completely from scratch.

-Here we have an acceptable version of the core logic of our app, expressed as a few functions.
+Here we have an acceptable version of the core logic of our app, exp:ressed as a few functions.
 We also have unit tests for them, and writing those tests has been relatively easy: No setup, no mocks, no stubs.
 That's the beauty of pure functions.
 We can just call them and inspect the return values.

 #### Introducing Actions and Reducers